-• Determination of the maximum violation of the KKT optimality conditions:
+Determination of the maximum violation of the KKT optimality conditions:

-This function takes a pointer to a QProblem object which is assumed to have readily solved an (intermediate) QP and writes the maximum violation of the KKT optimality conditions into the argument maxKKTviolation.
-If the QProblem object has not solved the current QP, the status code RET_UNABLE_TO_ANALYSE_QPROBLEM is returned.
+This function takes a pointer to a QProblem object which is assumed to have readily solved an (intermediate) QP and returns the maximum violation of the KKT optimality conditions.
+The arguments maxStat, maxFeas and maxCmpl or optional and may contain the maximum violation of the stationarity, feasibility and complementary conditions, respectively.